ituch136/security_hardening/README.md

 The role is built around a few rules:

 - own configuration goes into drop-in directories (`sshd_config.d`, `jail.d`, `sudoers.d`), package conffiles are not touched
-- results are verified, not just applied: effective sshd settings are checked with `sshd -T`, the listening port is checked after restart
+- results are verified, not just applied: key sshd settings are checked with `sshd -T`, the listening port is checked after restart
 - defaults must not break access
 - nothing is removed unless a variable explicitly asks for it

 ## What it does

-**Preflight** checks required variables before anything is changed.
+**Preflight** checks required variables and allowed values (sudo mode, ufw policies) before anything is changed.

 **apt** optionally updates the cache, upgrades packages and removes unused dependencies.
 Upgrades are off by default, so a run does not change package versions unexpectedly.